AMISH2305/AMISH2305/README.md

 - 👋 Hi, I’m @AMISH NAIR
 - 👀 I’m interested in ...
 Machine Learning
 - 🌱 I’m currently learning ...
-Comparitive Analysis using Deep Learning
-- 💞️ I’m looking to collaborate on ...
+Quantitative Trading using AI Trading Bots
-- 📫 How to reach me ... @_deadline_dork23
+- 📫 How to reach me ... aamish23052003@gmail.com
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...
 The problem with patience and discipline is that developing each of them requires both of them!!